beatalochowska/labmanager/README.md

 `npm start`

 This will run the app on `http://localhost:3000` by default.
 Open this URL in your browser to view the application.

-Running Tests

-To run the unit tests and verify that all components and utility functions work as expected, run:

-`npm test`